smallbasic/smallbasic.github.io/_build/pages/distributiontool.markdown

 - Start the AppImage file (it might be necessary to make it executable: `chmod a+x DistributionTool*.AppImage` ).
 It will download and setup all necessary Android SDK components.
 - Create a key to sign your Android app.
 The key needs to be created only ones and can be used for all your apps. `keytool -genkey -v -keystore my-release-key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias my-alias` will create a keystore called my-release-key.jks with a key called my-alias.
 Feel free to change the names.
 - Create app icons.
 An easy way is to use an online icon creator, like [icon.kitchen](https://icon.kitchen/).
 Download the created icon set and unzip the file.
-- If you want to transfer your newly created app to your android device, you have to [enable adb debugging](https://developer.android.com/studio/command-line/adb).
+- If you want to transfer your newly created app to your android device, you have to [enable USB debugging](https://developer.android.com/studio/command-line/adb#Enabling).

 GUI-Interface